Napoleon III Bonaparte

 17/7/1859Napoleon III returns to Paris.
 He had defeated the Austrians in Italy and on 19 July he spoke to the senate.

-13/3/1861Premiere of Richard Wagner's resived "Tannhäuser" at the Salle Le Pelletier in Paris.
+13/3/1861Premiere of Richard Wagner's revised "Tannhäuser" at the Salle Le Pelletier in Paris.
 The performance was requested by Emperor Napoleon III after a suggestion by Pauline von Metternich.
 Urged by the members of the Jockey Club, Wagner had added a ballet to his opera.
 However, Wagner let the ballet start immediately after the ouverture, while it was known that the gentlemen were only present from the second act because they first finished their diners.
 The performance was disturbed by booing.
 Hector Berlioz was in the audience.
 After three performances "Tannhäuser" was over in Paris.
 [Berlioz, Hector][Niemann, Albert][Wagner, Richard]

 2/4/1861Napoleon I's remains are transferred to the crypt at the Dôme des Invalides in Paris.
 Before that he was buried at the chapel of Saint-Jérôme at Les Invalides after his remains were returned from St. Helena in 1840.
 Napoleon III and empress Eugénie looked over the balcony from above.
 [Napoleon I Bonaparte]